Professor Dr. Dr. h.c. Helmuth Möhwald

 Doubtlessly, Professor Möhwald was one of the most important and influential scientists in the field of interface research worldwide.
 We owe him fundamental insights into the behavior of organic layers such as lipid monolayers which are intimately related to cell membranes.
 Möhwald’s research covered the assembly of molecules into monolayers, the fabrication and analysis of functional organic multi-layers, as well as the design of microcapsules and their application in areas of technology, pharmacy and medicine.
 Recent scientific work included self-repairing coatings, where active agents are released in response to damage.
 Remote-controlled release of drugs and other active substances from capsules was a central theme in recent years.
 While Helmuth Möhwald was always primarily striving towards fundamental physico-chemical understanding, a great number of his discoveries found their way into technical applications.

 „We are deeply shocked by the death of Helmuth Möhwald!”, says Prof. Markus Antonietti, managing director of the Max Planck Institute of Colloids and Interfaces and speaking for the board of directors and all members of the Institute. „With Helmuth Möhwald we have lost a great scientist and a wonderful person, who played a significant role in the young history of the institute, which was founded 25 years ago “.
 With his strong personality he shaped, motivated and promoted generations of PhD students and young scientists.
 His colleagues, friends and former students will remember him as a generous and open-minded person, who always kept a clear view of the bigger picture.
 This outstanding scientist and teacher was very active in research until his last day and inspired everybody with his passion for science.
-Helmuth Möhwald had published more than 1000 peer-reviewed publications and has been cited more than 50000 times by other researchers.
+Helmuth Möhwald had published more than 1000 peer-reviewed publications and has been cited about 60000 times by other researchers.
 In addition to his scientific research, Professor Möhwald is an accomplished professor: In fact, more than 50 former students have taken up professorships in Germany and abroad.

 Helmuth Möhwald (19.01.1946 - 27.3.2018)